 Careers as a spinal surgeon

 Medicine is one of the noblest fields there are.
 If you wish to pursue a professional career in the field of spinal surgery, you will need to have the following qualifications –

 1) Get a bachelors degree – in the field of medical sciences with a specific focus on biology, chemistry, physiology, and physics

 2) Enter medical school – A respected med school offers four-year programs that can be taken up in the relevant field of study

-3) Complete licensing – To become an orthopaedic surgeon, one is required to earn their licensing.
+3) Complete licensing – To become an orthopedic surgeon, one is required to earn their licensing.
 This is attained after an extensive exam that tests all bases of a candidates knowledge

-Being an orthopaedic spine surgeon is an extremely lucrative career path as they are said to make 688,500 USD a year.
+Being an orthopedic spine surgeon is an extremely lucrative career path as they are said to make 688,500 USD a year.

 Spine surgeons are some of the most highly paid professionals in the field of doctrine, so if you’re looking to embark on a medical career, you should look towards spine surgery.